DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 And you are now connected to the Pi
 ![-](imgs/ssh4.JPG)
 # Installing the PI-pwn script by [stooged](https://github.com/stooged/PI-Pwn)
-One by one copy and run these commands (paste into ssh termianl with right click)
+One by one copy and run these commands (paste into ssh terminal with right click)
 ```
 sudo apt update
 ```